- You must live in the South East Kent area.

 It is April Lodge’s policy to encourage rehoming to suitable new owners.
 We have a clear adoption procedure for those wishing to adopt a guinea pig or to foster on a longer-term basis.
 And we also have a retirement home for those not well enough to go to new homes.
 We make a decision about the best option for each guinea pig, taking into account age, any ongoing health needs, and general condition.
 Please note that April Lodge Guinea Pig Rescue does not take guinea pigs from breeders or adopt rescue guinea pigs to breeders.

-To find out more about the guinea pigs currently awaiting a new home, visit our adoption page.
 Another possibility, for those wishing to rehome an older animal or one with some special needs, is to foster a guinea pig on a long-term basis.

 All our guinea pigs are usually adopted in bonded pairs or sometimes trios, unless they are adopted to be a companion.
 Introductions can be carried out on-site via our MatchPig introduction service but a visiting guinea pig will need to be healthchecked in our clinic prior to an introduction.